-Second, we apply these increases in prices to the supply function to estimate an upper bound on the aggregate quantity of 0.9%.23 We can compare this result to the increase in aggregate quantity that would occur if all of the quantity results came from increases in aggregate supply (as opposed to market stealing), 38%.
-This suggests indeed that the difference in quantities between treatment and control traders during the experiment arises almost entirely from market stealing.
+their purchases by 111% (109%), relative to the counterfactual without the experiment, and control traders decreased their purchases by 27% (27.5%).
+We can compare this result to the increase in aggregate quantity that would occur if all of the quantity results came from increases in aggregate supply (as opposed to market stealing), 38%.
+This suggests that the difference in quantities between treatment and control traders during the experiment arises almost entirely from market stealing.

 Combining these results, the percent increase in farmer revenues is pinned down by the percent changes in prices and quantities for treatment and control, weighted by their market shares.
-Using again the lower (upper) bound on changes in aggregate supply, we find that farmer revenues increase by 1.1% (1.2%), more than aggregate quantity.
+Using the lower (upper) bound on changes in aggregate supply, we find that farmer revenues increase by 1.1% (1.2%), more than aggregate quantity.